New student tech guide

 Student Email Accounts

 To access your student email account, go to email.wsu.edu and log in using your network ID and password.
-Links are also available at the top and bottom of every WSU Vancouver webpage.
+Links are also available in the top menu of every WSU Vancouver webpage.
 You can also set up your email account in the outlook app for Windows, Mac, iOS and Android by following the applicable directions on the WSU Knowledge Base.

 This account is your official WSU account.
 Check it regularly because official WSU email communication from WSU academic and student support offices as well as professors will be sent to this WSU email account.
 If you are having problems with your student email, contact the HelpDesk.